exceptionSPG/shivagyawali.com.np/src/content/posts/2024-01-26-step-by-step-guide-to-integrate-template-on-codeigniter-project.md

          Do this for all the href values in header and footer file.
       4. Now we resolved all the path for our resources.
 Now, re-visit and refresh our website.
 You will see everything as working fine.
+7. This way, we can integrate any theme/template in our codeigniter project.

+I Hope this helps you.
+Thank you for reading.
+Happy learning :)